Muhammad08Rayyan/Throne-of-Valor/game.md

 ## Overview
 This document outlines the requirements for implementing the actual combat/battle system to replace the current manual winner selection.
 The goal is to create an engaging, skill-based fighting game while maintaining the tournament structure and medieval theme.

+**Target Resolution**: 1280x720p - All screens and layouts are optimized for this resolution.

 ## Core Combat Requirements

 ### 🎮 Battle Mechanics